Atlanta, Illinois

 Atlanta (formerly Xenia) is a city in Logan County, Illinois, United States.
-The population was 1,692 at the 2010 census.
+It is located along Route 66, and had a population of 1,669 at the 2020 census.

 History

 Early settlement

-In December of 1836, surveyors platted the community of New Castle, located on the site of present-day Atlanta.
+In December 1836, surveyors platted the community of New Castle, located on the site of present-day Atlanta.
 The New Castle post office opened on November 26, 1847.

-In May of 1853, surveyors platted the town of Xenia, named after the town of Xenia, Ohio, the former home of an early settler's wife.
+In May 1853, surveyors platted the town of Xenia, named after the town of Xenia, Ohio, the former home of an early settler's wife.
 The recently constructed main line of the Chicago & Alton Railroad intersected the town.
 As a result of being bypassed by the rail line, residents of New Castle voted to incorporate into Xenia.
 However, the town was unsuccessful in applying for a post office under that name, as there was already a Xenia in Clay County.
-In return, settlers moved to name the town Hamilton, after Colonel L. D. Hamilton, however a Hamilton existed in Hancock County by this point.
+In return, settlers moved to name the town Hamilton, after Colonel L. D. Hamilton, a Hamilton existed in Hancock County by this point.
 Finally, the name Atlanta was agreed upon, named after the city of Atlanta in Georgia.
-With no other towns by that name, the change was approved.
+With no other Illinois towns by that name, the change was approved.
 By October 20 of that same year, the post office was renamed to the misspelled Atalanta.
 This error would be fixed on March 4, 1861, with the correctly spelled "Atlanta".
 The community of Atlanta was incorporated by the Illinois General Assembly on February 14, 1855.

 In 1869, the Peoria, Atlanta and Decatur Railroad was first surveyed.
-Work commenced the following year, and the line was completed by November of 1874.
+Work commenced the following year, and the line was completed by November 1874.

 Geography

-According to the 2010 census, Atlanta has a total area of 1.268 sqmi, of which 1.26 sqmi (or 99.37%) is land and 0.008 sqmi (or 0.63%) is water.
+According to the 2021 census gazetteer files, Atlanta has a total area of 1.26 sqmi, of which 1.25 sqmi (or 99.36%) is land and 0.01 sqmi (or 0.64%) is water.